 F: Up to 62% of Executives/Owners and Managers have a college degree.
 Up to 50% of specialized employees have a college degree.
 Up to 77% of designers have a college degree.
 Only 3% of labors have a college degree.
 Only 3% of labors have a college degree.
 Having a degree allows you to fast track your career to acquire a manager position as opposed to working your way up over many years.
 Source: NALP 2015

-Landscaping isn’t necessary and no one thinks it's important.
+Landscaping is not necessary and no one thinks it's important.

 F: 84% of Americans think it is important to have a well-maintained yard.
 84% of Americans also say the quality of a home’s landscape would affect their decision to purchase it.
 Source ASLA & NALP